chandrahask535/ZIC.labs-task3/README.md

 1. The confusion matrix was calculated to evaluate the accuracy of the KMeans clustering.
 2. The confusion matrix was plotted using `matplotlib.pyplot.imshow` and `plt.text` to visualize the true and predicted labels.

-# Display the confusion matrix using seaborn
+# Confusion matrix using seaborn

 A confusion matrix is used to describe the performance of a classification model on a set of test data for which the true values are known.
 It is a way to visualize the performance of a classification algorithm.
 The confusion matrix is particularly useful in evaluating the performance of a model in terms of its ability to correctly and incorrectly classify instances.